CastawayLabs/TopPvP-Reloaded/README.md

 TopPvP-Reloaded
 ===============

-The PvP Plugin for Every Server.
+The PvP Plugin for every PvP server.